hitengajjar/django_excel_transformer/README.md

 ## Features
 * Control Django models for import/export using configuration file.
 * Pick and choose Django models, their attributes.
-* Declare fields to export in case of foreign dependency. (existing transformers will just consider FKEY)
+* Declare fields to export in case of foreign dependency.
 * Simple excel formatting while exporting to excel.
 Below formatting is supported -
   * column wrap length
   * comments at column header level.
 You can specify -